janne-alatalo/Qwen3-VL-for-Object-Detection/README.md

 - Opens the annotated image automatically

 You can tune `--max-tokens`, `--timeout`, or request a different model with `--model`.
+- Use `--save-path` to persist the rendered skeleton to a specific directory or file; otherwise only the viewer opens.

 ## Troubleshooting